tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/C++ SDK/升级到 XML C++ SDK_intl.md

-If you have carefully compared the documentations of JSON C++ SDK and XML C++ SDK, you can find that the latter is not simply an incremental update version of the former.
-XML C++ SDK has made great improvements in architecture, availability and security, as well as in usability, robustness and transmission performance.
-If you want to upgrade to XML C++ SDK, refer to the following instructions.
+After comparing JSON C++ SDK and XML C++ SDK documents, you may find XML C++ SDK not only increased the document numbers, but also improved in terms of architecture, availability,  security, usability, robustness and transmission.
+The following instructions can help you upgrade to XML C++ SDK.

 ## Feature Comparison